VISIT OUR ART STORE ▶

 Sketching the Flower’s Petals

-To begin, divide the bud into individual oval-shaped petals.
-The petals on a magnolia are not arranged symmetrically, so don't worry about trying to make them all identical.
+The artist divides the bud into individual oval-shaped petals.
+Magnolia petals are not arranged symmetrically, so they should not be identical.

-Magnolia petals often curve gently, and this irregularity is what gives them their charm.
+Magnolia petals often curve gently, and this irregularity adds charm.

 Sketch the smaller petals